panubo/docker-postfix/README.md

 - `TLS_CRT` - Default `/etc/ssl/certs/ssl-cert-snakeoil.pem`
 - `TLS_CA` - Default ''

 NB.
-A "snake-oil" certificate will be generated on start if required.
+A self-signed ("snake-oil") certificate will be generated on start if required.

 **DKIM parameters:**